Queen Elizabeth 2: Interiors

 Queen Elizabeth 2s interior configuration was originally designed for segregated two-class Atlantic crossings.
 It was laid out in a horizontal fashion, similar to France, where the spaces dedicated to the two classes were spread on specific decks, in contrast to the deck-spanning vertical class divisions of older liners.
 Where QE2 differed from France in having only two classes of service, with the upper deck dedicated to tourist class and the quarter deck beneath it to first-class.
 Each had its own main lounge.

 Another modern variation was providing tourist class with a grand two-story main ballroom, called the Double Room (later the Grand Lounge), created by opening a well in the deck between what were to have been the second and third class lounges in the ship's original three class design.
 This too was unconventional in that it designated a grander space for tourist class passengers than first class, who gathered in the standard height Queen's Room.
 The First-class was given the theatre balcony on Boat Deck, and tourist class the orchestra level on Upper Deck.

-Over the span of her thirty-nine-year seagoing career, QE2 received a number of interior refits and alterations.
+Over the span of her thirty-nine-year career, QE2 received a number of interior refits and alterations.

 The year QE2 entered service, 1969, Apollo 11 landed on the Moon, the Concorde prototype was unveiled, and the Boeing 747 first took flight.
-In keeping with those technology influenced times, Cunard abandoned the Art Deco interiors of the previous Queens in favor of everyday modern materials like laminates, aluminium and Perspex.
+In keeping with those technology influenced times, Cunard abandoned the Art Deco interiors of the previous Queens in favour of everyday modern materials like laminates, aluminium and Perspex.
 The public rooms featured glass, stainless steel, dark carpeting and sea green leather.
 Furniture was modular, and abstract art was used throughout public rooms and cabins.

 Dennis Lennon was responsible for co-ordinating the interior design, assisted by Jon Bannenberg and Gaby Schreiber; his original designs only remained intact for three years.